HR-SDC-Group3/menu-cards-service/README.md

 ## Usage

+Dependencies
-> In root directory, run `npm install` to download all node-modules from package.json.
+- In root directory, run `npm install` to download all node-modules from package.json.

+Database setup
-> In terminal window, run `mongod` to start MongoDB.
+- In terminal window, run `mongod` to start MongoDB (should be installed locally)
-> In another terminal, run `npm run seedDB` to seed sample data to MongoDB.
+- In another terminal, run `npm run generateData`, and then `npm run seedDB` to seed 10 record sample data to MongoDB.
+Can manually change sample data size in ./mongo_database/dummydatagenerator.js

+Launch in browser
-> Run `npm run react-dev` to launch webpack.
+- Run `npm run react-dev` to launch webpack.
-> In another terminal window, run `npm startdev` to launch the server with nodemon.
+- In another terminal window, run `npm startdev` to launch the server with nodemon.

-> Navigate to `http://localhost:3001/restaurants/70/` to preview component.
+- Navigate to `http://localhost:3001/restaurants/1/` to preview component.

 ## Requirements

-An `nvmrc` file is included if using [nvm](https://github.com/creationix/nvm).

 - Node 6.13.0
+- MongoDB

 ## Crud Operations